Frequently Asked Question

 We do our best to keep the cost of playing rugby a low as possible, which is why we have an additional requirement that players contribute some of their time toward administrative and fundraising efforts.
 Read about the Points System and the Linc for more information.

 What is the "Points System"?

 In order to keep the cost of dues low, players are expected to contribute their time toward the administrative and fundraising tasks that sustain our club.
 We use a points system to ensure that the burden of these tasks is fairly distributed to all players.
 Points are given for almost any task a player does on behalf of the club off the field.
 The "points system" is enforced at the end of spring season, when players that earned below average points (contributed less) barter with players that earned above average points (contributed more) before those players are fined for their delinquent points.
 Rookies earn double points in their first season with us.
 Because the time-commitment expectations are different between D1 players and D3 players, the average season points are calculated on a per team basis.
 D1 players are accountable to other D1 players, and D3 players are accountable to other D3 players.

 What is "the Linc"?

 "The Linc" refers to Lincoln Financial Field, home of the Philadelphia Eagles.
 We have a contract with Aramark to run a concession stand at the Linc during summer concerts (May-August) and home Eagles football games (August-January).
-Due to our strict contract with the Linc, we require every active (fall season) player to attend Linc training and work 3-5 events during the season (the exact number varies year to year).
+Due to our strict contract with the Linc, we require every active (fall season) D1 player to attend Linc training and work 3-5 events during the season (the exact number varies year to year).
 Players do earn points for working the Linc.
-In fact, Linc shifts contribute to about 65% of the points given out for the entire year.
+D3 players are invited to attend training and pick up some Linc shifts if they would like to earn their points that way, but working the Linc is not a required of D3 players.
+In the past, Linc shifts contribute to about 50% of the points given out for the entire year.